 All these collective and personal losses welled up inside me at once while I moved through the store, in this formerly mind-numbingly familiar environment that had somehow turned into a creepy, surreal sci-fi situation.
 All the loss, the fear, the shock, and worry of these life events mixed up together in my body and my mind.

 I also felt the sadness of missing another friend who died just a year ago.
 My grief over his loss was suddenly acute again.
 I thought about how funny it was that our families used to enjoy playing the board game Pandemic together, the goal of which is to work together to save the human race from a spreading global…well, pandemic obviously.
-And I wondered what my smart, funny, scientist friend would have to say about this situation if he were still here with us.
+And I wondered what my smart, funny, scientist friend would have said about this situation if he were still here with us.

 I share this experience with you because I think it illustrates how naturally our past traumas, and our past losses, can resurface for us in times of stress and uncertainty.

 For all of us, each of the hardest things we go through in life alters our world, and us, forever.
 That’s not necessarily a bad thing.
 But it’s important to understand that our current responses are not just about what’s happening right now.
 We have a lifetime of experiences shaping our feelings and behaviors as well.
 Lessons learned for better and for worse.
 Fear, abandonment, worry, we have all come by these emotions honestly one way or another.
-Just knowing that these wounds are still inside of us in some form can be immensely helpful when they make themselves known and we feel their power as we face today’s challenges.
+Just knowing that these wounds are still inside of us in some form can be immensely helpful when they make themselves known and we feel their power as we face the day’s challenges.

 Our experiences also provide us with emotional muscles that we have built up to help steer us through adversity.
 We’ve been here before.
-In fact, some people who grew up in chaotic or abusive households who had to be on a high state of alert are reporting feeling strangely calm in the midst of the pandemic because they know how to live in crisis situations.
+In fact, some people who grew up in chaotic or abusive households who had to be on a high state of alert are reporting feeling strangely calm in the midst of the pandemic–because they know how to live in crisis situations.
 It’s familiar, and even kind of comfortable to have a known cause for the fight/flight/freeze/or fawn response they live with normally, despite the lack of an actual threat most of the time.

-Another reaction for many of us is for this threat to bring up past trauma in a way that just completely throws us off our game.
+Another reaction is for this threat to bring up past trauma in a way that just completely throws us off our game.
 This can take the form of a whole list of issues.
 For example; fear of abandonment, the compulsion to control others, a fear response to being controlled by the very fact that we cannot move about freely or breathe the air in public, and panic at the loss of autonomy that comes from being unable to work or earn a living.

 I have to wonder when I see those small bands of protestors shouting about their right to move about freely if that isn’t in part a trauma response just manifesting as a political stance.